 As Judge Rules DOL Secretary Acosta Broke Law in Child Sex Abuse Case, Allied Progress Launches Full Page Ads:

-Why Is Sen. Ben Sasse Not Pushing For a Serious Investigation Into Acosta’s Misconduct?
+Why Is Sen. Lindsey Graham Blocking a Serious Investigation Into Acosta’s Misconduct?

 New Allied Progress Report Details How Acosta Made a Special Exception for a Politically-Connected Billionaire By Granting a Wrist-Slap Plea Deal

 WASHINGTON, D.C. – Consumer advocacy group Allied Progress will run a full page ad in The State on Sunday, March 3rd and digital ads this week in South Carolina calling on Senator Lindsey Graham (R-SC), Chairman of the Senate Judiciary Committee, to stop obstructing theInspector General Access Act.
 The bipartisan legislation would give the Department of Justice (DOJ) Inspector General the authority he has asked for from Congress to investigate prosecutorial misconduct by Alexander Acosta, President Trump’s Labor Secretary and former U.S. Attorney, who in 2008 granted an inexcusably lenient plea deal to a politically-connected billionaire accused of sexually abused more than 100 underage girls.
 The ads come on the heels of a federal judge’s ruling on Feb.
 21st that Acosta broke the law by failing to disclose Epstein’s sweetheart deal to the victims and their families, a deal that many of the victims still fighting to overturn today.Click to View the Full-Page Ad to run in Columbia, SC HERE and the promoted video ‘Point of Pride’ HERE.